 You don’t have to rotate videos in entire 90-degree increments.
 If your video is slightly skewed, you can straighten the horizon by entering a smaller number.
 Try rotating it by just a few degrees to see the result.

-After rotating a video you will find black sections of the screen where the picture is misaligned with the frame.
-You can increase the Scale of the video in the Effects Controls panel to increase the size of the video in the frame and remove the black, hiding the fact that the image has been rotated at all.
+Pro Tip: After rotating a video you will find black sections of the screen where the picture is misaligned with the frame.
+You can increase the Scale of the video in the Effect Controls panel to increase the size of the video in the frame and remove the black, hiding the fact that the image has been rotated at all.